 Clearly, it’s not quite agreed what cross-functional teams are.
 Have a look at this image search for cross-functional teams.
 But it actually doesn’t matter.
 Much more important than having a definition of a cross-functional team is having an organization where the experts are actually working together in a productive way.
 To find the expert, you can get started with this map:

 - Business and strategy (B): That’s the upper managements perspective.
 Business plans and cases, strategies, business visions and such go here.
 It’s all about high-level decisions, strategic direction, and putting all the pieces together so the company thrives.

 - Market (M): That’s the product and marketing people’s perspective.
 Value proposition, market story, product market segments, market communication and such things go here.
 It’s all about finding the right combination of price, place, product, and promotion.

 - Domain or subject area (D): That’s the lingo physicians, audiologist, banking experts, and many more speak.
 It’s what a product actually does and it’s all about the increased benefit of new solutions.

 - User Experience (X): That’s the still quite new perspective on the customers and users.
 Personas, experience maps, user needs, processes go here.
 It’s all about designing products and the customer experience in general, so customers not only get a product but something of value to them and that they have a great time all the way through.

 - Corporate Abilities (A): The internal perspective of how a company is ever going to deliver the great inventions made.
-It’s all about resources, organization and processes from invention, development, production, sales, support and more.
+It’s all about resources, organization and processes from invention, intellectual property, development, production, sales, support and more.

 How much expertise is needed?